British royal family

-The British royal family comprises King Charles III and his close relations.
-There is no strict legal or formal definition of who is or is not a member, although the Royal Household has issued different lists outlining who is a part of the royal family.
-They support the monarch in undertaking public engagements and often pursue charitable work and interests.
-The royal family are regarded as British and world cultural icons.
+The British royal family comprises Charles III and other members of his family.
+There is no strict legal or formal definition of who is or is not a member, although the Royal Household has issued different lists outlining who is considered part of the royal family.
+Members typically support the monarch in carrying out public engagements and take part in charitable work and ceremonial duties.

+Senior royals collectively undertake thousands of official engagements across the United Kingdom, British Overseas Territories, Crown Dependencies and abroad each year, including state visits, national events, and patronage activities.
+The family also represents the UK on the global stage and contributes to soft power through diplomacy and cultural presence.

+Initiatives associated with the family include charitable foundations such as The King's Trust and The Royal Foundation, which focus on youth development, mental health, conservation, and early childhood.
+The monarchy operates within a constitutional framework, with succession determined by statute and convention.

 Members

-The lord chamberlain's "List of the Royal Family" published in 2020 mentions all of King George VI's descendants and their spouses (including Sarah, Duchess of York, who is divorced), along with Queen Elizabeth II's cousins with royal rank and their spouses.
-The lord chamberlain's list applies for the purposes of regulating the use of royal symbols and images of the family.
-Meanwhile, the website of the royal family provides a list of "Members of the Royal Family"; those listed correspond to the royal family members mentioned and pictured below, with the exception of Princess Beatrice, Princess Eugenie, the Duchess of Kent, and Prince and Princess Michael of Kent.
+The Lord Chamberlain's "List of the Royal Family" published in November 2025 mentions all of King George VI's living descendants and their spouses, along with Queen Elizabeth II's cousins with royal rank and their spouses.
+The list applies for the purposes of regulating the use of royal symbols and images of the family.

+The royal website once stated that "generally speaking, the children, grandchildren and great-grandchildren of a Sovereign, as well as their spouses, are members of the Royal Family.
+First cousins of the monarch may also be included.
+Children are included on coming of age or after they have completed their education."
-The core of the royal family is made up of King Charles III and Queen Camilla; William, Prince of Wales and Catherine, Princess of Wales; Anne, Princess Royal; and Prince Edward, Duke of Edinburgh and Sophie, Duchess of Edinburgh.
-They carry out royal duties full-time.

-Lower profile relatives who perform some duties are Prince Richard, Duke of Gloucester and Birgitte, Duchess of Gloucester; Prince Edward, Duke of Kent; and Princess Alexandra, The Hon.
-Lady Ogilvy.
+The website of the royal family also provides a list of "Members of the Royal Family" comprising King Charles III and Queen Camilla; William, Prince of Wales and Catherine, Princess of Wales; Prince Harry, Duke of Sussex and Meghan, Duchess of Sussex; Anne, Princess Royal; Prince Edward, Duke of Edinburgh and Sophie, Duchess of Edinburgh; Prince Richard, Duke of Gloucester and Birgitte, Duchess of Gloucester; Prince Edward, Duke of Kent; and Princess Alexandra, The Honourable Lady Ogilvy.
+Among them, the Duke and Duchess of Sussex do not carry out royal duties.
+Those members who carry out royal duties are often called "working royals".

-Other members of the royal family with royal rank who do not carry out official duties are Prince George, Princess Charlotte, and Prince Louis of Wales; Prince Harry, Duke of Sussex and Meghan, Duchess of Sussex, Prince Archie and Princess Lilibet of Sussex; Prince Andrew, Duke of York; Princess Beatrice; Princess Eugenie; Katharine, Duchess of Kent; and Prince and Princess Michael of Kent.
+Other members of the royal family holding royal rank who do not carry out official duties are Prince George, Princess Charlotte, and Prince Louis of Wales; Prince Archie and Princess Lilibet of Sussex; Princess Beatrice; Princess Eugenie; and Prince Michael of Kent and Princess Michael of Kent.